rpetit3/pasty/README.md

 The prefix to use for the output files.
 If a prefix is not given, the basename of the input assembly will be used.

+### --outdir

+The directory to save result files.
+If the directory does not exist is will be created.

 ### --min_pident